Initiative-Progress/easyenvi/README.md

 ## Local File Operations

 Easy Environment provides a `Disk` class for local file operations.
-You can access it through the `local` attribute of the `Environment` instance.
+You can access it through the `local` attribute of the `EasyEnvironment` instance.

 ```python
 # Load/Save a pickle object